pbryzek/pewlett-hackard-analysis/challenge/README.md

 </br>
 #### Table: emp_titles
 **Description**
 The emp_titles table is a partition table from emp_history, accounting only for the most recent (current) employee title.
+This is relevant as the same employee (emp_no) may have had multiple titles over time at this company.

 </br>
 **Query**